IperEspresso: Capsules

-IperEspresso capsule encloses a complete extraction group that replaces the traditional process of percolation with a two-stage extraction.
-In the first stage, iper-infusion, hot water under pressure creates conditions that extract coffee flavor and aroma and increase richness and complexity.
-In the second stage, emulsification, the iper-infusion is forced through the valve at the bottom of the capsule, mixing the aromatic oils with air to produce cream.
+iperEspresso capsules contain a complete extraction group that replaces the traditional percolation process with a two-stage extraction.
+In the first stage, iper-infusion, hot water under pressure creates conditions that bring out coffee flavor and aroma.
+In the second stage, emulsification, the iper-infusion is forced through the valve at the bottom of the capsule, by mixing the aromatic oils with air to produce cream.